xoryouyou/docker-javacard/readme.md

 Why you ask?
 Well I don't know either.

 But the main reasons are I needed it and:
-* I don't want to taint my host system with JCDKs from the late 90s
+* I don't want to taint my host system with JCDKs from the early 2000s
 * I don't want to fiddle around with a multitude of system environment variables to build a cap file
 * I don't want to maintain all this for Linux and Windows hosts
 * You get the idea... ;)